python-effect/effect/README.rst

 performance of the effect, there are two more benefits: testing becomes easier still, and it's easy to provide alternative implementations of effects.

+Effect is somewhat similar to "algebraic effects", as implemented in various typed functional programming languages.
+It also has similarities to Twisted's Deferred objects.

 Example
 =======